erSubhashThapa/100daysofcode/r2-log.md

   -[Kevin Skogland](https://www.lynda.com/Mac-OS-tutorials/Logging-using-command-prompt/78546/83613-4.html?srchtrk=index%3a1%0alinktypeid%3a2%0aq%3abash+profile+unix%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2)

   ## Summary
-  Today I had a lot of questions about unix.
+  Today I had a lot of questions about Unix.
 Some I found answers to, but some I still need to understand:

   - What is the bash profile, the place where variables are stored for all sessions?
 What else is it used for?
 How can I see it?
   - Why didn't I have to add the path environment variables for my node to work?

+  I think I'll focus on unix tomorrow too.
+Since this is a core part of using node, I think it will really help me.
+It's been a while since I've really looked into Unix.

+  I'm familiar with a lot of the commands but not so familiar with the structure: Like what does unix do with `$PATH`, the bash profile, and where are usernames and passowrds stored?

 - ## Thoughts and Feelings:
   I'm going to embrace my **"stupid questions"**.
 Some questions feel stupid because they can clue others to the fact that you really don't understand a subject.
 That's good.

   Most times people don't know what **you** don't understand.
 Asking stupid questions helps them understand what information you're missing and explain it to you better.

-Be specific and abundant in your stupid questions.
+  *Be **specific** and **abundant** in your stupid questions.*

   Asking others, ask yourself, and ask the iternet/google.

+  It's good to ask questions when you think you might even know the answer are unsure. ***With your questions, always act stupider than you are.**

-  Another benefit to writing out your confusion is that once you understand something, when you go back and read what you were confused about, you feel like you learned a lot.
+  Another benefit to **writing out and defining your confusion** is that once you understand something, when you go back and read what you were confused by, you feel like you learned a lot.
 You feel like, *"Who is this confused dumbo from the past?"* Not me!
 Not anymore!

 ## Day 42, R2
 ### 5/22/19